Montréal, Québec Postal Code Forward Sortation Areas Map

 Montreal Postal Code Map

-Situated right at the centre of Montreal Island, the city took its name from the most prominent geographical feature on the island, Mount Royal, which is a triple-peaked hill in the heart of the city.
+Situated right at the center of Montreal Island, the city took its name from the most prominent geographical feature on the island, Mount Royal, which is a triple-peaked hill in the heart of the city.
 Montreal covers most of the Montreal Island at the confluence of the Saint Lawrence and Ottawa Rivers.

 Montreal has a history of being known as the commercial capital of Canada.
 Besides, it remains an important centre of commerce, aerospace, electronic goods, printed goods, software engineering, telecommunications, textile and apparel manufacturing, tobacco, petrochemicals, transport, finance, pharmaceuticals, technology, design, education, art, culture, tourism, food, fashion, gaming, film, and world affairs.
-The city is Canada's second-largest media market, the centre of francophone Canada's media industry and was also ranked the 12th most liveable city in the world.
+The city is Canada's second-largest media market, the center of francophone Canada's media industry and was also ranked the 12th most liveable city in the world.

 Postal Zones were implemented in Montreal in 1944.
-In the late 1960s, however, the Post Office began implementing a three-digit zone number scheme in major cities to replace existing one and two-digit zone numbers, starting in Montreal, Toronto and Vancouver.
+In the late 1960s, however, the Post Office began implementing a three-digit zone number scheme in major cities to replace existing one and two-digit zone numbers, starting in Montreal, Toronto, and Vancouver.
 These postal codes are important in the efficient delivery of mail to its destination.
 It is the foremost thing that is looked upon while sorting mails.
 So, assigning the correct code in the postal address is important.

 The components of a postal code include Forward Sortation Area and Local Delivery Unit.
 The former section of the postal address, that is the FSA represents the geographical region in which all postal codes start with the same three characters.
 The last three characters denote a local delivery unit (LDU), which is a specific single address or range of addresses, which corresponds to an entire small town.